chris-fison/docker-container-dev/README.md

 ### Prerequisites

-A computer of some form, upto you what it is but if using Windows, use the below - if using Linux then it depends on your distro so I'll leave that to you, the container that spins up is Ubuntu.
+A computer of some form, upto you what it is but if using Windows, use the below - if using Linux/MacOS then it depends on your distro so I'll leave that to you, the container that spins up is Ubuntu.

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - [Visual Studio Code](https://code.visualstudio.com/)